next-hat/documentation/docs/guides/nanocl/advanced-usage/virtual-machine.md

       Memory: 2048
 ```

-## Expose your virtual machine
+## Expose your VM

-You can use a `ProxyRule` to expose specific port of your Virtual Machine
+You can use a `ProxyRule` to expose a specific port of your virtual machine.

-There is a full example to expose the virtual machine port 22 for ssh to a public port 5555
+Here is a complete example of exposing the virtual machine's port 22 for SSH to a public port 5555:

 ```yml
 Kind: Deployment